innfocus/nft-swap-pay-docs/source/includes/_settlement.md

 --------- | -------- | -----------
 id | true | ID of the transaction

-# Settlement - 3DS-2 (support for the GMO Gateway and  the FinCode Gateway)
+# Settlement - 3DS-2 (support for the GMO Gateway, the FinCode Gateway and the Alpha note gateway)

 ## 3DS-2 card number